-Idea: Sitting erect vs slouching or slumping improves air flow in moderate-severe exacerbations of asthma.
+The idea: Sitting erect vs slouching or slumping improves airflow in moderate-severe exacerbations of asthma

-In addition to commencing standard management including O2, salbutamol, steroids, IV access for a VBG ( & considering some MgSO4), you notice that he’s sliding down the bed and curling into a ball.
+In addition to commencing standard management including O2, salbutamol, steroids, IV access for a VBG (and considering some MgSO4), you notice that he’s sliding down the bed and curling into a ball.

 The Therapeutic Guidelines for Asthma Management recommend nursing the patient sitting upright, but this can be quite challenging, especially if the child keeps sliding down the bed.

-Anecdotally, I’ve seen more than a dozen children in this setting whose SaO2 have improved in less than a minute after adequate re-positioning, in adjunct to standard management.
+Anecdotally, I’ve seen more than a dozen children in this setting whose SpO2 has improved in less than a minute after adequate re-positioning, in adjunct to standard management.

 You will need:

 - To first initiate standard management for asthma!

 - A bed that sits up and has rails.

 - 3-5 pillows/rolled up blankets or twice as many towels, rolled up.